apify/actor-whitepaper/README.md

 ## TODOs

+From last meeting
+- Consider renaming `RequestQueue` to just `Queue` and make it more generic
+- Actor input is always JSON, nothing else.
+To support e.g. images on input, we just need some better SDK and UI.
+- "Rename default store" (not sure what that means)

 - Mention CI/CD, e.g. how to integrate with GiHub etc.
 - IDEA: How about having an "event log" for actors?